Skip to main content

 §Examples

-use bollard::container::DownloadFromContainerOptions;
+use bollard::query_parameters::DownloadFromContainerOptionsBuilder;

-let options = Some(DownloadFromContainerOptions{
+let options = DownloadFromContainerOptionsBuilder::default()

-docker.download_from_container("my-container", options);
+docker.download_from_container("my-container", Some(options));

-pub fn export_container( &self, container_name: &str ) -> impl Stream<Item = Result<Bytes, Error>>
+pub fn export_container( &self, container_name: &str, ) -> impl Stream<Item = Result<Bytes, Error>>

 §Export Container